 More information about Algeria is available on the Algeria Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Algeria is a strategically located and capable partner with which the United States has strong diplomatic, law enforcement, economic, and security matters.
+Algeria is a strategically located country with which the United States engages on diplomatic, law enforcement, economic, and security matters.
 Ties stretch back to the 1795 Treaty of Peace and Amity, and in the modern era diplomatic relations date from 1962, when Algeria became independent from France.
 The United States and Algeria conduct frequent civilian and military exchanges.
-The two countries participated in the U.S.-Algeria Strategic Dialogue in March 2022.
+The two countries participated in the fifth U.S.-Algeria Strategic Dialogue in March 2022.
 They also held a Joint Military Dialogue that same month.

 U.S. Assistance to Algeria

-U.S. engagement in Algeria has three primary objectives: expanding our security and military partnership, growing economic and commercial links, and building educational and cultural ties between Algerians and Americans.
+U.S. engagement in Algeria has three primary objectives: expanding our security and military cooperation, growing economic and commercial links, and building educational and cultural ties between Algerians and Americans.

 Our Middle East Partnership Initiative (MEPI) has supported the work of Algeria’s civil society through programming that provides training to journalists, businesspeople, female entrepreneurs and parliamentarians, legal professionals, and the heads of leading non-governmental organizations.